tetsuok/kernel-pa/README.md

 kernel-pa
 =========

-An implementation of kernelized passive-aggressive algorithm (PA-I) [1].
+An implementation of kernelized passive-aggressive algorithm (PA-I) [1] for binary classification.
 This tool is created particularly for natural language processing applications.

 ## Features